|

 from my Sharing with Writers newsletter (Subscribe using the

-sign-up form at the top of the column on the right.).
-There
+sign-up form at the top of the column on the right or

 are enough tips here to get newbies started and give